storesafe/cordova-sqlcipher-adapter/README.md

 ## Status

 - Alpha version
+  - SQLCipher `3.4.1` for iOS/macOS/Windows
-  - SQLCipher `3.5.4` for Android
+  - SQLCipher `3.5.6` for Android built from [brodybits / android-database-sqlcipher-build-fix](https://github.com/brodybits/android-database-sqlcipher-build-fix)
-  - SQLCipher `3.4.0` for iOS/macOS/Windows
+  - Default page size for unencrypted databases: 1K
   - with OpenSSL libcrypto for Android
   - using CommonCrypto framework for iOS/macOS
   - with LibTomCrypt (1.17) embedded for Windows